bdulac/bdulac.github.io/eclipse/platform/index.md

 </p>
 </div>
 <div>
-<h2>Programmatically refactor with the JDT</h2>
+<h2><a href="#programmatically-refactor-jdt" name="programmatically-refactor-jdt">Programmatically refactor with the JDT</a></h2>
 <p>
 Using the internal <a href="http://git.eclipse.org/c/jdt/eclipse.jdt.ui.git/plain/org.eclipse.jdt.ui/core%20refactoring/org/eclipse/jdt/internal/corext/refactoring/rename/">rename package</a> is not a very good idea (discouraged access warning).
 There is an <a href="http://www.eclipse.org/articles/article.php?file=Article-Unleashing-the-Power-of-Refactoring/index.html">official documentation</a> on that topic.
-A <a href="http://stackoverflow.com/questions/9129689/is-there-any-eclipse-refactoring-api-that-i-can-call-programmatically">stackoverflow exchange</a> also mentions interesting informations.
+A <a href="http://stackoverflow.com/q/9129689/1207019">stackoverflow exchange</a> also mentions interesting informations.
 </p>
 </div>